attillax/PAMI-2015/README.md

 make clean-exams-solutions
 ```

-To remove compiled summary of formulas you will need to execute the following command:
+To remove compiled course summary you will need to execute the following command:
 ```
-make clean-formulas
+make clean-course
 ```

 If you want to recompile the report without any changes you will need to execute the following command: